10 Best Project Software for Mac Users in 2024

 • Easy to navigate: Teams that are less experienced with project management software might find Trello more approachable than other options.

-• Organization options: Trello offers a variety of personalization and organizational features, including the option to add subtasks.
+• Organization options: Trello offers a variety of personalization and organizational features, including the option to add subtasks and detailed checklists to individual project cards.

-• Connection with other Atlassian products: Mac users can view all of their Atlassian products in one suite, linking information across platforms.
+• Connected to other Atlassian products: Mac users can view Trello and all of their other Atlassian products in one suite, linking information across platforms.

 Cons

-• Kanban-focused: Trello is extremely Kanban-focused, with limited support for other view types.
+• Limited Kanban focus: Trello is extremely Kanban-focused, with limited support for other project view types.

 • Multi-project limitations: While Trello supports multi-project management, it is mainly geared toward single-project teams.